- Pivotal Cloud Foundry versions 1.5.X and 1.6.X

-This article will assist in bringing back VMs' that are out of sync after a failed deployment.
+This article will assist in bringing back virtual machines (VMs) that are out of sync after a failed deployment.

 'bosh cck' will show the following where a disk is not mounted on the problem VM: